Centre for Advanced Training (CAT)

 Dance City Centre for Advanced Training Auditions

-Open auditions for entry to the CAT in September 2018 will take place on:
+This year’s auditions for entry to the CAT in September 2018 are now closed.

 What should I wear at an audition?